Skip to Content

 7. Geographical Diversity and Natural Beauty

 South America offers much more geographical diversity than Central America.
-South America is a continent of unparalleled beauty, from snow-capped mountains and sweeping deserts to lush tropical rainforests and pristine beaches.
+South America is a massive continent with mountains, deserts, rainforests, and beaches.
+You can find every type of ecosystem here.

-The Amazon Rainforest is another of South America’s natural wonders.
+The Amazon Rainforest is another of South America natural attractions.
 Nearly two-thirds of the Amazon is located in Brazil.
 The rest is located in Peru, Colombia, Ecuador, Bolivia, Venezuela, Suriname, and Guyana.
+In the Amazon, you can view wildlife, take boat trips, and visit indigenous communities.
+The Amazon is one of the most biodiverse areas on the planet.

-South America’s natural beauty also includes the Atacama Desert in Chile, the Iguazu Falls in Argentina & Brazil, the Galapagos Islands in Ecuador, the Uyuni Salt Flats in Bolivia, Lake Titicaca in Peru and Bolivia, Angel Falls in Venezuela, and many other stunning landscapes.
+Some other natural attractions in South America include the Atacama Desert in Chile, the Iguazu Falls in Argentina & Brazil, the Galapagos Islands in Ecuador, the Uyuni Salt Flats in Bolivia, Lake Titicaca in Peru and Bolivia, and Angel Falls in Venezuela.
 In my opinion, South America is the most naturally beautiful continent.

 Iguazu Falls